com-480-data-visualization/com-480-project-ca_roille_aux_states/README.md

 ### Problematic

 Intro sur le climate change de façon générale
+> Climate change refers to the long-term alteration of temperature and typical weather patterns in a place.
+Driven primarily by human activities, particularly the burning of fossil fuels, deforestation, and industrial processes, it leads to an increase in greenhouse gases such as carbon dioxide in the atmosphere.
+This traps heat and raises global temperatures, a phenomenon known as global warming.
+As the Earth warms, it disrupts natural weather systems, contributing to more frequent and intense extreme weather events.
+This includes heatwaves, hurricanes, floods, and droughts.
+Warmer temperatures can lead to more water vapor in the atmosphere, making storms more powerful.
+Sea level rise, caused by melting glaciers and thermal expansion, further exacerbates the risk of coastal flooding.
+The increasing frequency of these extreme events poses significant threats to ecosystems, communities, and economies worldwide.

 ---
 intro sur les états unis et le fait qu'ils ont des évènements météos typiques comme les tornades